wolee101/ud-customer_churn/README.md

 **Dataset used:**

 The fictitious Sparkify customer event data provided by Udacity was used (mini dataset).
-This data included the demographic and activity information of customers on the music app site.
+This data included the demographic and activity information of customers on the music app site and can be found here: s3n://udacity-dsnd/sparkify/mini_sparkify_event_data.json

 **Analyses used:**